I hope everyone who celebrates at this time of year had a wonderful Christmas. How quickly a week has gone by!

 Taken aback by the request, I nodded.
 “Sure, wait a second and I’ll give you some coins.” and I turned and rummaged in my handbag.
 “It’s very kind of you, Paul – you might like to take a coat – I think it’ll start raining again soon.” and we both looked out the window at the weather.

 Immediately, I realised that Emma was running along the bank, her little legs a blur and her mouth opened wide in noise.
 Looking right to the boathouse I could see no sign of Tim, but knew instinctively that he had fallen into the river.
 Whirling, I ran for the door, leaving Sylvie and Paul with their mouths open in the kitchen.
 Springing it open, I sprinted down the path, acutely aware that I was wearing hard soles on a wet path, my breath gasping in my ears.
-Emma disappeared behind the big hyacinth bush at the end of the boat-house and I burst past it a second later, aware of a high-pitched squeal in the air.
+Emma disappeared behind the big hibiscus bush at the end of the boat-house and I burst past it a second later, aware of a high-pitched squeal in the air.

 I stopped and stared, for Tim had not fallen in the river.
-Instead he was leaning heavily against the fence-line that went down into the water by the small ramp, his rod again hooped into a terrible arc as something huge and angry tossed water back and forth in the middle of the river.
+Instead he was leaning heavily against the fence-line that went down into the water by the small boat-ramp, his rod again hooped into a terrible arc as something huge and angry tossed water back and forth in the middle of the river.
 The squeal was coming from Emma’s mouth, and it was a noise of excitement.

 “Oh my!”
 I said in a loud voice, and Tim turned to me, his face working the words out excitedly.